-If neck and shoulder tension from screens is part of your normal workday, you usually do not need a complicated massage-chair plan.
-You need a short, repeatable routine that helps your upper body feel less tight after hours of laptops, phones, and desk posture.
-That is exactly what this page is for.
+If neck and shoulder tension from screens is part of your normal workday, you do not need a complicated massage-chair plan.
+You need a short, gentle, repeatable routine that helps your upper body reset after hours of laptops, phones, and desk posture.

-This article stays routine-first.
-It does not try to rank products, explain every chair feature, or turn everyday desk tension into a medical neck-pain article.
-The goal is simpler: give screen-heavy users a realistic 10-minute massage-chair routine they can actually use on a normal day.
+This guide stays routine-first.
+It does not rank products, explain every chair feature, or turn everyday desk tension into a medical neck-pain article.
+The goal is practical: give screen-heavy users a realistic 10-minute massage-chair routine they can actually use on a normal day.

 Written by Toan Ho — Tittac editorial team.